 This Day In Writing History

-On December 16th, 1775, the legendary British writer Jane Austen was born in Steventon, Hampshire, England.
+On December 16th, 1775, the legendary British novelist Jane Austen was born in Steventon, Hampshire, England.
 Born into a large upper class family, Jane had six brothers and one sister, Cassandra.

 Though part of the British upper class, the Austens were a liberal, intellectual family.
 Beginning around the time Jane was seven years old, the family staged plays privately for the amusement of themselves and their relatives and friends.
 Most of the plays were comedies and no doubt cultivated Jane's talents for comedy and satire.
 She began writing her own plays, poems, and stories at the age of twelve.
 These works were originally written for her and her family's amusement, but she made clean copies of the manuscripts and organized them into three bound volumes known as the Juvenilia.